NLAFET/StarNEig/README.md

 of the *StarPU* runtime system and targets both shared memory and distributed memory machines.
 Some components of the library support GPUs.

+A summary of the library can be found from: http://www.nlafet.eu/starneig/escience_poster.pdf

 The four main components of the library are:

  - **Hessenberg(-triangular) reduction**: A dense matrix (or a dense matrix